GamesBeat reviews editor Mike Minotti’s top 10 games of 2020

 6. Astro’s Playroom

 My only real problem with Astro’s Playroom is that it’s short.
-It get that it’s a bit of a glorified tech demo.
+I get that it’s a bit of a glorified tech demo.
 But I could have played this game for another 100 hours without getting bored.
 It’s one of the most charming and pretty 3D platformers that you’ll ever see.

 I also had an intense competition with GamesBeat’s PC gaming editor Jeff Grubb over getting the best time in a speedrun challenge, but I lost and don’t want to talk about it.